ChaitanyaKarnati/Time-Series-Forecasting-on-Covid-19-Data-with-Parametric-Curve-Fitting/README.md

 5. These prediction systems can be very helpful in decision making to handle the present scenario to guide early interventions to manage these diseases very effectively.

 # Technologies used:
-Python
+1. Python
-Pandas
+2. Pandas
-Scikit-Learn
+3. Scikit-Learn
-Flask
+4. Flask
-CORS
+5. CORS - Cross-Origin Resource Sharing
-Scipy
+6. Scipy
-Lmfit
+7. Lmfit
-Postman API
+8. Postman API
+9. Prophet